mopidy/mopidy/docs/config.rst

 :file:`~/.config/mopidy/mopidy.conf`.

-To see what's the effective configuration for your Mopidy installation, you can run :option:`mopidy config`.
+To see what's the effective configuration for your Mopidy installation, you can run ``mopidy config``.
 It will print your full effective config with passwords masked out so that you safely can share the output with others for debugging.

 You can find a description of all config values belonging to Mopidy's core below, together with their default values.
 In addition, all :ref:`extensions